-Mid-Atlantic Field Office: Maryland DC Delaware
+Mid-Atlantic Field Office: Maryland and DC

 National parks in the District of Columbia and Maryland include the iconic National Mall--the living stage for our American democracy; Antietam National Battlefield-- commemorating the bloodiest single day in America's military history; and Assateague Island National Seashore--where visitors escape from our daily cares by enjoying the wildlife and wild beach; and lesser-known sites such as the Fort Circle Parks--Washington's Civil War defenses.
-While the National Park Service is studying potential sites for its first national park in Delaware, the nation's first state features several sites managed by the NPS, including White Clay Wild and Scenic River, and sites that are part of the Chesapeake Bay Gateways Network.

 National parks in D.C. and Maryland attract visitors from all over the world.
 More than 3 million people visit national parks in Maryland, and 31 million visit national parks in D.C. each year, generating more than $1 billion in visitor spending, supporting 28,000 jobs, and generating more than $383 million in income.